Brainz22/useful_notes/EMP_setup.md

 2. Source the following file as follows: `source ipbb-dev-2022f/env.sh`.

 3. Run the `ipbb` commands specified on the link, which I also put inside the `EMP_setup.sh`.
-So, do `bash EMP_setup.sh`. (breaks down at the moment.
-Need authorizatios and github and gitlab keys?
-I added these on Scully, but they probably need to approved by Terence.
-I asked about this on Slack UCSD tier 2).
+So, do `bash EMP_setup.sh`.
+(Current issues gitlab repo authorization issues (I put these on a gist).
+Should I continue with the instructions, i.e., making the repo part?).